JeremyKRay/Credit_Risk_Analysis/README.md

 ![EasyEnsemble.png](https://github.com/JeremyKRay/Credit_Risk_Analysis/blob/5271adfcbb944922ce68b6f6dc5513b80a346a14/Module-17-Challenge-Resources/Images/EasyEnsemble.png)

 EasyEnsemmbleClassifier resulted in a Balanced Accuracy score of 92.5%%, Precision Score of 99%, and a Recall score of 94.0%.
-This ensemble machine learning technique was the best performer of all at predicting credit card risk.
+This ensemble machine learning technique was the best performer of all at predicting credit risk.

 ## Summary